USS Argonaut (SS-475): Post-war

 In July 1952, Argonaut underwent a major conversion as part of the Fleet Snorkel program at the Philadelphia Naval Shipyard, during which she received a snorkel system and a streamlined sail.
 These changes gave the submarine greater submerged speed and range.
-Argonaut was one of the few Fleet Snorkel submarines to retain her 5-inch deck gun.
-The gun was removed by 1957.
+Argonaut was one of the few Fleet Snorkel submarines to retain her 5-inch deck gun, until it was removed by 1957.

 Argonaut operated from New London until July 1955, when she was reassigned to SubRon 6 at Norfolk, Virginia.
 Following this move, Argonaut was converted to a guided missile submarine armed with a Regulus I missile.

 In 1958, Argonaut's home port was changed to San Juan, Puerto Rico, where she remained for a year, engaged primarily in missile operations as guidance submarine for Regulus missiles.
 The submarine returned to Norfolk, Virginia in 1959.
 During an overhaul in early 1960, Argonaut's missile equipment was removed.
 When the alterations were completed, the submarine resumed her routine of supporting antisubmarine warfare (ASW) training operations out of Norfolk.
-Her commanding officer from 1960 to 1962 was Lieutenant-Commander (LCDR) Earl Resch.

-In June 1962, LCDR Theodore A. Curtin became Argonauts commanding officer.
 On 15 October 1962, Argonaut performed duties in conjunction with the naval quarantine of Cuba.
 She then had a routine overhaul at the Norfolk Naval Shipyard.
 The yard work was completed on 13 May 1963, and the submarine sailed to the New London area for refresher training.
 After further training in the Virginia Capes area, she got underway on 19 August for the Mediterranean and service with the 6th Fleet.
-Her ports of call during the deployment included Gibraltar; Suda Bay, Crete; Rhodes, Greece; İzmir, Turkey; Toulon, France; Marseille, France; Sanremo, Italy and Naples, Italy.
+Her ports of call during the deployment included Gibraltar; Suda Bay, Crete; Rhodes, Greece; İzmir, Turkey; Toulon, France and Marseille, France; Sanremo, Italy and Naples, Italy.
 The submarine returned to home port on 15 December.